Advanced Wound Therapy with mVASC

-Learn more about how mVASC can transform microvascular tissue regeneration
+Learn more about how mVASC can enhance healing

-mVASC is marketed in accordance with FDA HCT/P regulations, and is restricted to homologous use for the repair, reconstruction, replacement or supplementation of microvascular tissues.
+mVASC is marketed in accordance with FDA HCT/P regulations, and is restricted to homologous use for the repair of damaged microvascular tissues.
 It can be used wherever microvascular deficiencies exist.
-For example, mVASC can be added to a nonhealing wound to restore blood flow.
+For example, mVASC can be added to an ischemic wound to improve healing and blood flow.

-The composition and function of mVASC has been extensively studied.
-Characterization of structural and biologic factors intrinsic to mVASC shows that key angiogenic and neurotrophic factors in microvascular tissue are preserved.
-Recognized preclinical models, including mouse pressure ulcer and hindlimb ischemia studies demonstrated that mVASC improved healing, and increased neovascularization and blood flow, respectively.
+The composition and function of mVASC has been extensively studied in recognized preclinical models: including mouse pressure ulcer and hindlimb ischemia studies, which demonstrated that mVASC improved blood flow, resulting in quality tissue healing.

 mVASC demonstrates significantly greater re-perfusion and vascular reconstruction in a recognized mouse angiogenesis model.